 Drawbacks of a Charcoal Grill

 A charcoal grill requires a lot more tending to and work to establish a fire.
 Since there is no temperature dial, it's up to the griller to create temperature zones on the grill.
 The grilling process often takes longer to set up, keep going, and also produces a bigger mess than a gas grill.
 While the lure of the charcoal grill smoke can be appealing, be ready to put in the work for a good grilling experience.

 Even with a charcoal grill, it's important to produce good smoke.
 Commercial charcoals with special additives for easy lighting and cheap charcoal made from a little sawdust and a lot of glue don't have the best flavor producing smoke.
 Use good charcoal or mix the charcoal with chunks of good hardwood.
 Another option is to buy lump charcoal that is made from real pieces of wood and not just sawdust.

 No matter what type of grill you use, a few simple tips will help make sure your food tastes good.
 Always keep the grill clean after every use.
-The buildup of ash, burned up grease, and other gunk will cause the smoke produced to impart a strange flavor in your grilled food.
+The buildup of ash, burned up grease, and other gunk will cause the smoke produced to impart an unusual flavor in your grilled food.
 Regular cleaning should be a standard part of your grilling routine.
 Your grill and your guests will thank you for it.